Square-Root Higher-Order Unscented Estimators for Robust Orbit Determination: Introduction

 Nonlinearities in the system dynamics can be handled by approximating them via first-order Taylor expansions~\cite{welch1995introduction, lam2012analysis}, leading to the development of extended Kalman filters (EKFs).
 However EKFs may fail when the simple linearisation causes considerably inaccurate approximation.
 To address these limitations, alternative approaches, such as Gaussian higher-order Kalman filters (GHKFs) that take second- or even higher-order approximation of the nonlinearity, are proposed~\cite{gelb1974applied}.
 Another set of alternatives are sigma point Kalman filters (SPKF), including the unscented Kalman filter (UKF)~\cite{julier2004unscented}, the central difference filter~\cite{ito2000gaussian}, the divided difference filter~\cite{norgaard2000new}, the cubature Kalman filter~\cite{arasaratnam2009cubature}, the conjugate unscented Kalman filter~\cite{adurthi2017conjugate}, etc. SPKFs essentially are sampling-based filters and can yield more accurate results than EKFs or GHKFs which are both derivative dependent, especially when accurate initial condition states are poorly known~\cite{crassidis2006sigma}.
 The Gaussian sum Kalman filter (GSKF) is also proposed to approximate a posterior non-Gaussian probability density function (PDF) of the state using a weighted sum of Gaussian PDFs \cite{ito2000gaussian,yang2017analysis}.
 For the general OD problem, if measurements are subject to gross errors or outliers, which is the case of optical tracking usually, non-Gaussian behaviours due to both the orbital state and measurements have to be handled in the sequential filtering framework.
 The characteristics of these non-Gaussian PDFs can be accurately captured by introducing higher-order moments such as skewness and kurtosis, as seen in the high-order unscented estimator (HOUSE)~\cite{stojanovski2021house}.
 Beyond addressing non-Gaussinity, the nonlinearity inherent in orbit propagation can also be mitigated by using orbital elements, such as the modified equinoctial orbital elements (MEEs)~\cite{walker1985modified}, instead of Cartesian coordinates.
 This format has demonstrated the capability to reduce the nonlinearity of orbital dynamics over more extended time periods~\cite{psiaki2022gaussian,yun2022kernel}, which, in turn, curtails the growth of non-Gaussianity due to the nonlinearity of the orbit propagator.

-This work aims to tackle the nonlinear and non-Gaussian OD problem by introducing a novel version of HOUSE, dubbed $w$-HOUSE. $w$-HOUSE leverages a square-root formulation for covariance evolution, eliminating the constraint of high kurtosis values for the state to be estimated.
-To assess the efficacy of $w$-HOUSE, comparisons are made with other filtering methods, including UKF and square-root UKF (SRUKF), CUT-4 and CUT-6, and $\delta$-HOUSE.
-The evaluation encompasses three numerical examples: a projectile example inherited from previous work~\cite{stojanovski2021house}, a ground-based radar tracking scenario, and a real-world ground-based optical tracking scenario.
+This work aims to tackle the nonlinear and non-Gaussian OD problem by introducing a novel version of HOUSE, dubbed $w$-HOUSE. $w$-HOUSE leverages a square-root formulation for covariance evolution, eliminating the requirement of high kurtosis values for the state to be estimated.
+To assess the efficacy of $w$-HOUSE, comparisons are made with other filtering methods, including UKF, square-root UKF (SRUKF), two conjugate unscented transformation (CUT) filters, i.e., CUT-4 and CUT-6, and $\delta$-HOUSE.
+The evaluation encompasses three numerical examples: a projectile example inherited from the previous work~\cite{stojanovski2021house}, a ground-based radar tracking scenario, and a real-world ground-based optical tracking scenario.